IQ404/study-notes/README.md

 As I probably have mentioned, shaders are programs that run on the GPU.

+An OpenGl shader program abstrcts a rendering pipeline based on rasterization.

+An OpenGl shader program (should at least) contains a vertex shader (runs on per-vertex basis) and a fragment shader (runs on per-pixel basis).

+The responsibilities of a vertex shader are:

+- Output the clip space position of the vertex into `gl_Position`.
+- Supply varying values down the pipeline (e.g. for fragment shader).

+The responsibility of a vertex shader is:

+- Calculate the final color (and then output the final color to e.g. `gl_FragColor`).

+❓ What are the difference between outputting the final color to `gl_FragColor` and to, e.g. `layout (location = 0) out vec4 color;`?

 GLSL (OpenGL Shading Language) is the language to write source code for OpenGL shaders.

 GLSL has C-style syntax.